 As a project manager, you have the singular gift of being able to handle a hundred responsibilities at once, including delegating tasks, removing any blockers from a project, and making sure everyone has the same goal in mind.

-What is a communication plan?
+What is a project management communication plan?

 For instance, if you’re a project manager in charge of launching a new website, you’ve probably already segmented the project into tasks like wireframing, copywriting, and coding.
 But have you determined what you’re going to tell your stakeholders at each stage of the project?
-Probably not.

 - The purpose or goals of the communication plan

 - Information about stakeholders and their roles

 - The types of information that need to be shared with stakeholders

 - The frequency that each stakeholder would like to receive information